aaphe/randomwalk/README.md

 # randomwalk
-random walk -GUI created in autumn 2020
+random walk -GUI created in autumn 2020.
+GUI is created with Matlab's app creator. .m-file is exported version of the original .mlapp file